5 Things Your Immigration Lawyer Should Know to Help Your Case

 1. Status

-The first crucial factor your immigration lawyer needs to know is your current immigration status.
+The first crucial factor your immigration lawyer needs to know is your current immigration status, whether you are in the United States under a temporary classification such as an F1 visa, J1 visa, or another nonimmigrant category.
 Are you currently in the United States, or are you outside the country?
 If you are in the U.S., did you enter with a visa, under some type of parole, or without inspection?
-It is important to determine whether you are currently in valid status and when your status will expire.
+It is important to determine whether you are currently in valid status and when your status will expire, especially if you are in a category such as the J1 visa, which may involve additional compliance requirements or a potential two-year home residency obligation.
 To help with this assessment, you may want to download your latest I-94 record from the CBP website at i94.cbp.dhs.gov, along with your travel history.
 This information will help your lawyer strategize the available options for extending your stay and developing the best plan to achieve your immigration goals.

 2. Immigration Issues